boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 * [`bls12_381_g1`:`s1`]
 * [`bls12_381_g1`:`s2`]

 When the `@custClose` entrypoint has been called, the merchant's balace (`bal_merch`) will automatically be transferred to the `merch_addr` by the smart contract.
 The customer's balance (`bal_cust`) begins a timeout period to allow the merchant to [dispute](#merchant-dispute) the latest balance.
-The length of the timeout period is determined by `selfDelay` set in the smart contract at origination.
+The length of the timeout period is determined by `self_delay` set in the smart contract at origination.

 If the merchant does not call `@merchDispute` within the timeout period, the customer will claim their balance by calling the `@custClaim` entrypoint, at which point the smart contract with transfer the customer's balance to `cust_addr`.